 In the United States, where the disease was first seen in already marginalized communities—including men who have sex with men (MSM), people who inject drugs, and people who exchange sex for money—the public and policymakers were slow to respond to this new health threat.3-5

 The history of the HIV epidemic highlights amazing scientific discovery and fierce advocacy in the face of adversity, but it also shows stigma, discrimination, and disparities based on race, sexual orientation, and socioeconomic status.
-There is hope as scientific advancements have turned HIV from a death sentence to a manageable chronic condition, but there is still neither a cure nor a vaccine.2
+Though there is neither a cure nor a vaccine for HIV, scientific advancements have turned it from a death sentence into a manageable chronic condition.2

 Treatment advances came next.
 In 1987, the antiretroviral drug azidothymidine (AZT), now called zidovudine, offered a glimmer of hope.
 It was meant to prolong the lives of those living with HIV and was considered moderately effective.
 Importantly, however, it was also found to prevent mother-to-child transmission if taken during pregnancy.
 New combination therapies were introduced in the early-to-mid 1990s that included two antiretroviral drugs.
 These were more effective at limiting the amount of virus in the body but often involved people taking more than 20 pills a day and dealing with numerous side effects.2,7,8